Airlines suspend flights due to coronavirus outbreak

 - Iberia Airlines extended the suspension of flights from Madrid to Shanghai, its only route, until the end of April.

-- Finnair cancelled all flights to mainland China flights and some Hong Kong flights until the end of April.
+- Finnair canceled all flights to mainland China flights and some Hong Kong flights until the end of April.

 - JejuAir Co Ltd suspended all China routes starting March 1.